‘I have to help,’ says sailor who rescued migrants at sea

 Three people were killed and two Mexican migrants remain hospitalized, including one in serious condition, said Carlos Gutierrez Gonzalez, Mexico’s consul general in San Diego.

 All but two people on the boat were Mexican citizens without legal status in the U.S. The others were a Guatemalan citizen without legal status in the U.S. and a U.S. citizen who was identified as the pilot, U.S. Customs and Border Protection said.
-They ranged in age from 15 to 40.
-Among the 28 in CBP custody were a 15-year-old boy traveling alone and 21 men and six women.
+Among those rescued were two Mexican minors who had been traveling alone - a 15-year-old boy and a 15-year-old girl.
+They were being placed in shelters, Gutierrez Gonzalez said.

 Foy and another young sailor who was also out hiking and is in basic training as a Navy SEAL recruit were among the first to respond to the accident Sunday.